 Article I: Purpose

 Section l.
+Purpose

 The purposes of the Finance and General Government (F&GG) User Group are to provide direction to the MnCCC Board regarding vendor selection and vendor contracts, to determine and approve changes, modifications, or enhancements to existing software applications, to identify the need for and requirements of new software applications, and to conduct business necessary to the operation of the User Group.

 Section II.
+Vision

-Vision: The vision of the Finance & General Government (F&GG) User Group is to provide products and contracts to support the roles of county employees within auditor/treasurer, finance, elections, and other general government offices.
+The vision of the Finance & General Government (F&GG) User Group is to provide products and contracts to support the roles of county employees within auditor/treasurer, finance, elections, and other general government offices.

 Section III.
+Role

-Role: The group provides direction to the MnCCC Board regarding vendor selection and contracts, along with collaborating with User Group members to identify needs for new solutions and conducting business to uphold contract requirements with cost-effective measures.
+The group provides direction to the MnCCC Board regarding vendor selection and contracts, along with collaborating with User Group members to identify needs for new solutions and conducting business to uphold contract requirements with cost-effective measures.

 Article II: Membership